SmokinCaterpillar/pypet/doc/source/tutorial.rst

 are still single runs being executed, see :ref:`more-about-postproc`.

 --------------------------------------
-Final steps in the main script
+Final Steps in the Main Script
 --------------------------------------

 Still we actually need to make the environment execute all the stuff, so this is our main